trifork/secure-device-grid/README.md

 *   [Broadcom WICED on NetX Duo (Using WICED-SDK v3.1.2)](./binaries/release_wiced.zip)
 *   [TI CC3200 Simplelink SDK (Using CC3200SDK v1.1.0)](./binaries/release_cc3200.zip)
+*   Raspberry Pi
+*   Intel Edison

 ## Quick start guide

-Here are the steps to get started ussing the example clients.
+Here are the steps to get started using the client libraries.

 *   Run two clients.
 If you run them on the same machine, start them in each their directory.
 *   In either client (or both) execute "/email youremail@example.org Your Name" to register your client for the conference price-draw.
 This is optional.